Towards Generalized Certified Robustness with Multi-Norm Training: CURE : multi-norm C ertified training for U nion R obustn E ss

-The methods proposed above are suboptimal as they fail to fully explore the relationship between worst-case IBP losses across different perturbations, certified training (CT), and natural training (NT).
-To address this, we introduce the following improvements to enhance the union robustness of \textbf{CURE}: (1) We identify a tradeoff between $l_2$ and $l_\infty$ perturbations and propose a bound alignment technique to mitigate this, improving multi-norm robustness.
+The methods proposed above are still suboptimal as they fail to fully explore the relationship between worst-case IBP losses across different perturbations, certified training (CT), and natural training (NT).
+To address this, we introduce the following techniques to enhance the union robustness of \textbf{CURE}: (1) We derive an upper bound on the terms, which informs us to propose a bound alignment technique to mitigate the trade-off better, improving multi-norm robustness.
 (2) We analyze and connect certified and natural training to attain better union accuracy.
-(3) To facilitate the procedure for multi-norm robustness with pre-trained single norm models, we propose the first certified fine-tuning method, demonstrating its ability to quickly improve union accuracy using \textbf{CURE} (Table~\ref{table:mct-main-result}).
+(3) the first certified fine-tuning method to quickly improve union accuracy with pre-trained single-norm models (Table~\ref{table:mct-main-result}).

-\textbf{Bound alignment (BA) for better union robustness.} As shown in Figure~\ref{fig:lq-lr-tradeoff} and Table~\ref{table:mct-main-result}, an $l_\infty$ certifiably robust model usually has low $l_2$ certified robustness and vice versa, which reveals that there exists a tradeoff between $l_2$ and $l_\infty$ certified robustness.
-To this end, we investigate the $l_q - l_r$ tradeoff, which provides important intuitions for the design of bound alignment.
-For given values of $\epsilon_\infty$ and $\epsilon_2$, we aim to achieve good union robustness when performing multi-norm training from scratch on a model $f$.
-We denote $A_u$ as the optimal union accuracy we can get with multi-norm training.
-Further, we define and compare the best possible $l_q, l_r$ robustness ($A_q$ and $A_r$ with Definition~\ref{def:lp-robust}) with $l_q$ and $l_r$ certified defenses.
-In practice, we use our $l_\infty$ and $l_2$ certified defenses to approximate $A_q$ and $A_r$.

-\begin{definition}[$l_p$ robustness $A_p$] Given an $\epsilon_p \in \mathbb{R}$ value, we define $l_p$ robustness, denoted as $A_p$, which is the final certified robustness against $l_p$ perturbations for a model that is fully trained using the best $l_p$ certified training strategy. \end{definition}

-Without the loss of generality, we assume $A_q \leq A_r$.
-In other words, we select $q$ and $r$ values $\in \{\infty, 2\}$ based on the empirical values we get for $A_q$ and $A_r$ using our $l_\infty$ and $l_2$ certified defenses. $A_u$ is upper bounded by $A_q$ since in the most ideal case, the model is robust against $l_q$ and $l_r$ perturbations on the same set of images with union accuracy $A_u = A_q$.
-Thus, to obtain better union accuracy, the goal is to have $A_u \rightarrow A_q$.
-How do we achieve this?
-Generally speaking, given a randomly initialized model $f$, we want it to \emph{focus on optimizing} the samples which can potentially be \emph{robust towards both} when training from scratch.
-Here, we take a closer look at a single training step of $f$'s optimization.
-During this step, we find the correctly certified $l_q$ subset $\gamma$ of $f$ (Definition~\ref{def:correct-subset}), meaning the subset $\gamma$ for which the lower bound computed with IBP of the correct class is higher than the upper bounds of other classes.